telerik/xaml-docs/controls/radrichtextbox/overview.md

 	{% if site.site_name == 'WPF' %} The control allows rich text copy/paste from the clipboard.
 This includes rich text copied from applications like Word, OpenOffice etc.{% endif %} For more information, see the [Clipboard Support]({%slug radrichtextbox-features-clipboard-support%}) article.

 * __Import/export__
-	Telerik RadRichTextBox allows you to load XAML, HTML, RTF, DocX (rich-text) or TXT (plain text) into the control, you can format and edit it and then export it back to any of the above formats.
+	Telerik RadRichTextBox allows you to load XAML, HTML, RTF, DOCX (rich-text) or TXT (plain text) into the control, you can format and edit it and then export it back to any of the above formats.
 The control also supports export to PDF.
 For more information, see the [Import/Export]({%slug radrichtextbox-features-import-export%}) article.

 * __Headers and Footers__
 	RadRichTextBox supports headers and footers in its document.
 For more information, see the [Headers and Footers]({%slug radrichtextbox-features-headers-and-footers%}) article.